mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 # Learn How to Implement the Data Science Workflow

-Learning how to implement the _Data Science Workflow_ requires knowing which tools to use and in what areas of the workflow they belong.

-Here’s an idea of what the _Data Science Workflow_ looks like in <a href="https://university.business-science.io/p/machine-learning-web-apps-level-1-bundle-r-track-courses-101-102-201/?coupon_code=DS4B15">Business Science University’s 3-Course R-Track</a>:
+Learning how to implement the _Data Science Workflow_ ___requires knowing which tools to use and in what areas of the workflow they belong.___ Here’s exactly where the __R Packages__ fit (we teach the _Data Science Workflow_ in <a href="https://university.business-science.io/p/machine-learning-web-apps-level-1-bundle-r-track-courses-101-102-201/?coupon_code=DS4B15">Business Science University’s 3-Course R-Track</a>):

 <img src="/assets/2019-06-27-data-science-workflow/business-science-data-science-workflow.jpeg" alt="Business Science: Data Science Workflow">